 The Museum holds a significant collection of sketches by the Bacon Sisters, many of which are available to view on the People’s Collection Wales website.

 Who were the Bacon sisters?

-National Censuses had been conducted since 1801 but until 1841, were only concerned with statistics.
-Since names, occupations and relationships were only collected after 1841, we cannot trace the Bacon family, as the only person of whom there is significant information available is Anthony Bacon (1716-1786), or their father Thomas, who died 1827.
-It is thought they were born and lived in England.
+National Censuses had been conducted since 1801 but until 1841, we’re only concerned with statistics.
+Since names, occupations and relationships were only collected after 1841, we cannot trace the Bacon family, as the only person of whom there is significant information available is Anthony Bacon (1716-1786), or their father Thomas, who died in 1827.
+It is thought the sisters were born and lived in England.
 On inheriting his wealth Thomas lived in Berkshire from 1786, but was, from 1806, fully responsible for the Hirwaun Ironworks, so visited the Cynon valley occasionally.
 As is often the case with women’s history, there is little evidence of the sisters’ personal life.

-We don’t know what ages they were but we know they were drawing in Wales for at least ten years.
+We don’t know what ages they were, but we know they were drawing in Wales for at least ten years.

 The rest of the drawings are of Welsh scenes containing scenes of both north and south Wales.
 At the time the sisters did not realise the important contribution they made to Welsh history, documenting the landscape and development of rural areas over the 10 years they spent in Wales.

 Woman artists of note were fairly rare in the 19th century.
 Females who lived in wealthy households would have received a complete education which would have included music and some art.
 But we can assume that the Bacon sisters were given specific training in drawing, considered the most important of artistic skills.
 Very few local women in the Cynon valley would have been in a position to spend time drawing such scenes.